vansh-9878/SentimentAnalyser/README.md

 # 🔍 Sentiment Analysis Chrome Extension

 ## 🚀 Overview
 This Chrome extension allows users to **select text on any webpage** and analyze its sentiment using an **API call to a Hugging Face Space**.
-The extension breaks the selected text into individual lines, finds the **sentiment of each line**, and provides an **overall sentiment score**.
+The extension breaks the selected text into individual lines, finds the **sentiment of each line**, and provides an **overall sentiment**, which includes :
+- Happiness
+- Sadness
+- Angry
+- Surprise
+- Neutral

 ## 🛠 Features
 ✅ Select any text on a webpage